-Years back a required skill for secretaries (politically correct = administrative assistants) was shorthand.
+Years back a required skill for administrative assistants was shorthand.
 There are a number of shorthand systems including Gregg Shorthand, Pitman Shorthand, and Handywrite Shorthand.
 With the advent of technology, texting, and 140-character tweets the Mad Men-era shorthand has been replaced by a world of abbreviations and phonetic acronyms which describe the most popular thoughts, feelings, and reactions that we use in our daily speech.
 Most acronyms are easily decipherable, some take a bit of noodling to understand, while still others require a quick web search to translate.

 I've adopted video as a key component of my communication strategy to my subscribers and customers.
 In doing so, though, I've decided on the following guiding principles: